-City to consider subdividing (this will be done during the soil import) Actively market the site (this will be done during the soil import) City prepares RFP (or similar) and selects developer (this will be done during the soil import) Transfer site to developer (6 months and done during the soil import) Preliminary development plans (6 months - prior to or concurrent with completion of sale) Infrastructure/-Utility Plans, showing proposed extension of infrastructure, and utilities to the proposed project, shall be reviewed Formatted: Highlight in conjunction with the Site Plan review process.
-Staff shall provide Formatted: Font: (Default) +Body (Calibri), 9.5 pt, technical and engineering consultation and expertise as necessary to Highlight facilitate an efficient and cost-effective solution. (as Site Plan review) Formatted: Font: (Default) +Body (Calibri), 9.5 pt, Priority processing, fee waivers and shall grant other incentives Highlight and concessions (As necessary) Formatted: Highlight Preparation of final design plans and City approval of Entitlement (4 to 6 months, by December 2026) Formatted: Font: (Default) +Body (Calibri), 9.5 pt, Development within Site 3 shall be By-Right, and shall not require Highlight any discretionary permit provided that such development Formatted: Highlight complies with all applicable development standards for the RPD30 Formatted: Highlight zone.
-Proposed residential development within Site 3 shall be subject to administrative design review; projects consistent with the Objective Design Standards shall be deemed consistent with Formatted: Font: 11 pt, No underline approval findings, and approved by the Community Development Formatted: Font: (Default) +Body (Calibri) (Planning) as authorized by California Government Code 65583.2(i).
-Residential units within Site 3 shall have a minimum Formatted: Font: (Default) +Body (Calibri) 20% affordable to low and very low-income households as defined Tornated.
-Font.
-(Deladic) + body (calibrity by the California Health and Safety Code Sections 50079.5 and 50105.
-All such affordable units shall be restricted to their respective affordability level for not less than 45 years for owner- occupied and 55 years for rental units.
-By-Right zoning shall be Formatted: Highlight approved at time of Housing Element re-adoption, estimated for Fall 2023).
-Pursue_various different funding opportunities (see program 8 - Formatted: Font: (Default) +Body (Calibri), Highlight e.g., LIHTC, state grants, CDBG) to facilitate development of the Formatted: Highlight City/ Housing Authority owned site, with the goal of pursuing 215 Formatted: Font: (Default) +Body (Calibri), Highlight housing units, with 50% at low and very low income.
-(Immediately after Housing Element re-adoption Formatted: Highlight City Building Permits issued (by March 2027) Formatted: Highlight If Building Permits not issued, develop Alternative Plan of Action Formatted: Font: (Default) Calibri and identify or rezone additional sites if necessary to maintain Formatted: Font: (Default) +Body (Calibri) adequate sites by June 30, 2027 Formatted: Font: (Default) +Body (Calibri) Formatted: Font: (Default) +Body (Calibri)
+- Infrastructure/Utility Plans, showing proposed extension of infrastructure and utilities to the proposed project, shall be reviewed in conjunction with the Site Plan review process.
+Staff shall provide technical and engineering consultation and expertise as necessary to facilitate an efficient and cost-effective solution. (as Site Plan review) - Priority processing, fee waivers and shall grant other incentives and concessions (As necessary) - Preparation of final design plans and City approval of Entitlement (4 to 6 months, by December 2026) - Development within Site 3 shall be By-Right, and shall not require any discretionary permit provided that such development complies with all applicable development standards for the RPD30 zone.
+Proposed residential development within Site 3 shall be subject to administrative design review; projects consistent with the Objective Design Standards shall be deemed consistent with approval findings, and approved by the Community Development (Planning) as authorized by California Government Code 65583.2(i).
+Residential units within Site 3 shall have a minimum 20% affordable to low and very low-income households as defined by the California Health and Safety Code Sections 50079.5 and 50105.
+All such affordable units shall be restricted to their respective affordability level for not less than 45 years for owneroccupied and 55 years for rental units.
+(By-Right zoning shall be approved at time of Housing Element re-adoption, estimated for Fall 2023).
+Pursue various different funding opportunities (see program 8 - e.g., LIHTC, state grants, CDBG) to facilitate development of the City/ Housing Authority owned site, with the goal of pursuing 215 housing units, with 50% at low and very low income.
+(Immediately after Housing Element re-adoption)City Building Permits issued (by March 2027) - If Building Permits not issued, develop Alternative Plan of Action and identify or rezone additional sites if necessary to maintain adequate sites by June 30, 2027